List of proposed railway electrification routes in Great Britain: Stalybridge to Leeds

 The section between Huddersfield to Dewsbury had the TWAO applied for on 31 March 2021.

 Leeds to Selby, Hull and Sheffield

-Now the electrification scheme could be back on the agenda after transport secretary Grant Shapps confirmed plans to spend nearly £600m on work to upgrade and electrify the TransPennine main line.
+In 2020, transport secretary Grant Shapps confirmed plans to spend nearly £600m on work to upgrade and electrify the TransPennine main line, and thus electrification was seen to be back on the agenda.

 Leeds to Bradford Interchange via New Pudsey

-As part of the Integrated Rail Plan for the North and Midlands the line between Leeds and Bradford Interchange via New Pudsey is being electrified.
+As part of the Integrated Rail Plan for the North and Midlands the line between Leeds and Bradford Interchange via New Pudsey is planned to be electrified.

 Scotland Rolling programme

 On 28 July 2020, Scottish Transport Secretary Michael Matheson announced plans to phase out fossil fuel use on the railway network by 2035.
 The plan would see most lines electrified, but suggests that intermittent electrification in difficult places may be implemented.
 Alternative traction will be implemented rather than electrification for some lightly used lines.
 These are the Far North Line, Kyle of Lochalsh Line, West Highland Line, and the southern portion of the Stranraer Line.
 Other Scottish political parties including the Green Party support a rolling programme and indeed want it to be accelerated.
 Transport Scotland has also published a list prioritising the projects and divided them into the categories of 1) in delivery, 2) in development, 3) under active consideration.

 In early 2021 a start was made on the electrification scheme to Barrhead and East Kilbride.

 In June 2022 work commenced on the partial electrification of the Fife Circle Line.
 This will involve extending the existing Edinburgh area electrification to Dalmeny, and an isolated area of electrification between Kirkcaldy, Lochgelly and Ladybank.
 This will allow the Fife Circle services to be operated by battery electric multiple units whilst minimising capital expenditure on infrastructure, in particular avoiding the major expense of electrifying the Forth Bridge.
 Complete electrification would be possible at some future date.
 The partial electrification is due to be completed in December 2025.